Discover Cinque Terre

 A great way to experience Cinque Terre is by foot on one of the many hiking routes around the towns to the outskirts of the coastal mountains.
 In Vernazza, for example, there are good hikes into the terraced vineyards behind the town.
 The handy thing about Vernazza is that there’s a wall map of the best trekking routes in Cinque Terre located in the tunnel below the train station.
 There’s also a good hike into the mountains and vineyards behind the Church of San Pietro in Corniglia.

 Regardless of which route you take, the scenery is guaranteed to be stunning.
 The routes typically pass through vineyards and groves of lemons, peaches, and oranges, as well as tall sea pines and blue agave plants.
-Lookout for the bright yellow ginestra bushes, a flowering plant that none other than famous local poet Eugenio Montale heralded in one of his classic romantic poems.
+Lookout for the bright yellow ginestra bushes, a flowering plant that none famous local poet Eugenio Montale heralded in one of his classic romantic poems.

 If you're in the southernmost town of Riomaggiore, you might notice a building sitting above the town on the top of a mountain.
 This is the Sanctuary of Montenero, which dates to the 6th century.
 You can hike up to it by following Riomaggiore's main street up until it turns into a trail running 2.2 miles (3.5 km) up to 1,115 feet (340 meters).
 You can complete the hike in a little over an hour, at which point you'll be treated to incredible views up the coast including of all five towns of Cinque Terre.